Jump to navigation

 Parent, in this educational tool, generally refers to both biological and adoptive parents.
-Please see the following questions below for more information:
+Please see the following graphic below below for more information.

 Parent Surrogate, as it relates to IDEA Part C, is defined in the Early Intervention Colorado State Plan as a person “who meets state required procedures and requirements and who has been appointed in accordance with 34 C.F.R.
 Section 303.422, which is incorporated by reference in Section 7.900, A, 5, shall be designated to ensure that the rights of a child are protected, if:

 Release of information is a document signed by an individual and/or family that provides consent to share information across agencies.